-Previously known as GED089 GED Multi-level Studies 3 Credits (3 Lectures)
+Previously known as GED089 GED Multi-level Studies

 Development of English Language Arts, Mathematical Reasoning, Science, Social Studies, and other academic knowledge and skills, including college and career readiness.
-Students are assessed the first class to determine readiness for passing the high school equivalency test.
+Students are assessed upon entry to determine readiness for passing the high school equivalency test.
 The course content varies according to the skills learners need for test and college and career preparation.
 Levels and standards align with Arizona Department of Education Adult Education College and Career Ready Standards.
 May be taken more than four times for credit.
 Satisfactory/Unsatisfactory grading option only.
 Prerequisite: Pretest to determine existing skill level.